stanislaw/carrierwave-vips-benchmarks/README.md

 ### Uploaders

-All uploaders beside uploading original file have 3 versions to generate.
+All uploaders, beside uploading original file, have 3 versions to generate.
 Let's take one of them for example:

 ```ruby
 # encoding: utf-8